keio-ytlab/researchutils/README.md

 ## Target python versions
 Target python versions are 2.7, 3.4, 3.5 and 3.6 (as of August 2018). <br/>
-Use [six](https://pythonhosted.org/six/), [future](https://pypi.org/project/future/) or any other libraries to keep compativility among above python versions.
+Use [six](https://pythonhosted.org/six/), [future](https://pypi.org/project/future/) or any other libraries to keep compatibility among above python versions.

 ## Repository structure
 ### Module structure